raeleus/skin-composer/README.md

 ### Skin Composer ###

 * Use Skin Composer to create skins for scene2d.ui
-* Version 12
+* Version 13

 ### Changes ###

-*Fixed font dialog not allowing import of fonts larger than 1024x1024 *Possible fix for Mac version
+*Fixed crashes in Progress Bar and Slider when changing spinner values to invalid values.
+*Added prompt for user to browse for missing files when opening a project.

 ### Contact ###